klamomd/Demo_Android_Xamarin_Native_App/README.txt

 README

-Sorry for the delay in submitting this!
-Got a little distracted and then ran into a little bit of trouble getting it sorted out.

 I decided to implement this for Android, as I only have Android phones.
 I tested it out on both a Samsung Galaxy S3 and an LG Nexus 5x.
 I've gone ahead and provided the entire solution's folder for you to look at.
 The .apk files are in 'CodingTest1\CodingTest1\CodingTest1.Droid\bin\Debug'.

 I made some assumptions about the username requirements: